sethcarrino/youtube-clone/README.md

 # YouTube Clone

 First project using React.
 Created a YouTube Clone with YouTube's API and React.
+Learned from Stephen Grider's class on Udemy

 ### Getting Started